Temiwaji/Data-Science-Projects/README.md

 A copy of the python notebook, PowerBI rawfile, dashboard in form of a poster, and a powerpoint presentation file have been attached.

+- ### Rmd
+This folder hosts the DataFest Africa Datathon.